Thrills on Russian ice, Ukraine athlete leaves in protest

 BLACK ARM BANDS

-Some athletes from Ukraine asked for permission to wear black arm bands while competing in order to honor those killed.
+Some athletes from Ukraine asked for permission to wear black arm bands while competing in order to honour those killed.

 The International Olympic Committee said it had not stopped them from doing so, but that the team made the decision alone.